 The Fujinon 23mm f2 tends to also render a little bit warmer.
 I did shoot all these samples side-by-side with the 23mm f2 on the X-Pro2 and the 23mm f1.4 on the X-T2, so I’m not totally sure if this is from the camera or the lens.

 You’ll also notice in these samples that the 23mm f2 produces an image that is a few mm wider than the 23mm f1.4.

 These are half-size and I corrected color temperatures to match, but you can see how the f2 has a little bit more punch at f5.6.

 Autofocus & Manual Focus Comparison

-Mechanically the focus system between the two lenses works completely different.
-With the 23mm f1.4 lens, front barrel expands when focusing where as the 23mm f2 focuses an internal element.
+Mechanically the focus system between the two lenses works completely differently.
+With the 23mm f1.4 lens, the front barrel expands when focusing whereas the 23mm f2 focuses on an internal element.

-The 23mm f1.4 speed and acquisition is fine for most styles of photography, I do like to use my 23mm f2 when shooting my kids all cracked out on sugar as AF-C is noticeably snappier.
-It really makes a difference when you’re talking about shots that are almost in focus vs shots that are perfectly in focus.
+The 23mm f1.4 speed and acquisition are fine for most styles of photography, I do like to use my 23mm f2 when shooting my kids all cracked out on sugar as AF-C is noticeably snappier.
+It really makes a difference when you’re talking about shots that are almost in focus vs. shots that are perfectly in focus.
 You’ll especially notice it if you’re on the X-T3 and using eye tracking as your subject is running towards you.
-But again, portraits, wedding, landscape the 23mm f1.4 is fine especially with the X-T3 which fixes a lot of the hunting and pecking.
+But again, for portraits, weddings, and landscapes the 23mm f1.4 is fine, especially with the X-T3 which fixes a lot of the hunting and pecking.

 Both lenses have a fly-by-wire manual focus system.
 With the X-T3, you can set this up to be linear focus which allows the lens to function more like a manual focus lens.
 When trying to focus with precision, you’ll still see the little steps as you adjust focus which makes extreme precision difficult.